PROGRAM DURATION & FORMAT

 Project responsibility: 100%

 Annual salary with bonus after graduation: < 40k€ : 13% | 40k€-50k€ : 56% | >50k€ : 31%

-The average annual salary for all of our students is 52,100€, with roughly 25% of the class taking a position outside of France with a “Volunteer for International Experience” contract (VIE) where the salaries can be significantly higher, e.g., United States of America, United Kingdom, South Korea, etc. An additional 18% of the class took positions outside of France, e.g., Switzerland, Belgium, Czech Republic, etc. but did not require a “Volunteer for International Experience” contract (VIE).
+Based on an employment survey from the graduates of the class of 2018, the average annual salary for all of our students is 52,100€, with roughly 25% of the class taking a position outside of France with a “Volunteer for International Experience” contract (VIE) where the salaries can be significantly higher, e.g., United States of America, United Kingdom, South Korea, etc. An additional 18% of the class took positions outside of France, e.g., Switzerland, Belgium, Czech Republic, etc. but did not require a “Volunteer for International Experience” contract (VIE).
 The average annual salary for our students who took positions in France was 49,300€.

 Graduates of this program are qualified for a wide range of positions with scientific research firms, medical device companies, and pharmaceutical companies.
 They can advance an existing career or transition to new opportunities in the life sciences industry.
 While not an exhaustive list, below are the titles and companies that the class of 2017-2018 took upon graduating: